 Package.swift file of their applications.
 Whether stored in private Git repositories or in any Git repository requiring SSH Keys to authenticate, keeping these dependencies proprietary and secure is fundamental.

-The IBM Bluemix Runtime for Swift addresses this issue by allowing developers to provide SSH keys to authenticate with these repositories and securely build the packages before staging the application in Bluemix.
+The IBM Cloud Runtime for Swift addresses this issue by allowing developers to provide SSH keys to authenticate with these repositories and securely build the packages before staging the application on IBM Cloud.
 This will work with both account SSH keys as well as deployment SSH keys, which are tied to individual repositories.
 Be sure to follow the SSH key guidelines for your organization and standard best practices when working with repository access control.

 To use this feature, simply add a